Skip to main content

 vetoAction blocked entirely

-When a veto is issued, the runtime emits a terminate event:
+When a veto is issued and governance_pause_on_veto is disabled, the runtime emits a terminate event:

 Built-in rules